If You Don’t Have A Winter Car Survival Kit, Now’s The Time!

 This kit will help you accomplish two things.

-And this kit will help you survive should you not be able to get your vehicle unstuck.
+- And help you survive should you not be able to get unstuck

 Gear To Help You Get Unstuck

-Your best bet is to be self-sufficient and avoid spending a night (or longer) stranded.
+Your best bet is to avoid spending a night (or longer) stranded.

-So it’s worth having a few key tools in your vehicle to get you going again.
+So it’s worth having a few tools in your vehicle to get you going again.

 - Ways to remove snow

-- Traction devices to help you get a grip on icy and snowy surfaces
+- Traction devices to get a grip on icy and snowy surfaces

 1. Snow Shovel